Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 08 Nov 2023

 * *2 hours* Added the controller to the displays of the graphs, so the user can interact with the visuals and also swap between visualisations.

+* *1 hour* When selecting a particular sampler or controller from a combo box, the fields that hold defaults now show these when the selection is made.